Skip To Content Skip To Menu Skip To Footer

 Statement on Diversity

 Dickinson is deeply committed to diversity.
-Twenty-three percent of our most recent undergraduate incoming class are students of color.
-In fall 2021, 245 international students from forty-two countries were enrolled at Dickinson.
-Seventeen percent of our undergraduate faculty members and eight percent of our administrative and service staff are persons of color.
+Seventeen percent of the fall 2023 entering undergraduate cohort are domestic students of color and another sixteen percent are international students.
+In fall 2023, 286 international students from fifty countries were enrolled at Dickinson.
+Seventeen percent of our undergraduate faculty members and nine percent of our administrative and service staff are persons of color.

 Diversity in Student Life: There are a number of student groups dedicated to the concerns of diversity and social justice.
 These include American Association of University Women (AAUW), Amnesty International, Anwar Bellydance, Asian and Asian-American Collective (AAAC), Black Student Union, Catholic Campus Ministry, Chinese Students and Scholars Association, Dickinson Christian Fellowship, Exiled Poetry Society, Womanist Collective, Finding Relationships Under Inspired Truth (FRUIT), French Club, German Club, Global Gastronomy Group, Her Campus, Hillel, Italian Club, JStreet U, Kpop Club, Latin American & Caribbean Club, Minority Association of Pre-Health Students (MAPS), Muslim Educational and Cultural Association, Portuguese Club, Russian Club, Spanish Club, Spectrum: Queer Student Union, Trendsetters, Vietnamese Students’ Association, We Introduce Nations at Dickinson (WIND), Women in Business and others.
 In addition, there are a number of offices and centers that support the college's diversity efforts.
 The Popel Shaw Center for Race & Ethnicity is a resource open to the entire Dickinson community and charged with advancing Dickinson's commitment to broadening the understanding of - and building - a pluralistic society that promotes equality and integrity on the campus, in the community, and the world.
 The Women's & Gender Resource Center is a resource that builds gender education and equality into the life of the institution through space and community, resources and skills, and events and opportunities.
 The Center for Spirituality and Social Justice engages students in community service, encourages conversations on faith, meaning-making and purpose and is committed to exploring the social justice issues that interact with community, service and faith.
 The Milton B. Asbell Center for Jewish Life provides a central space for Jewish students to meet, socialize, celebrate the Sabbath and other Jewish holidays, take classes with visiting rabbis, and host interfaith dialogues with other religious groups on campus.
 The Office of LGBTQ Services provides support for the LGBTQ community and allies and enhances campus education to foster a more inclusive and safe environment for all individuals.
 In addition, one of the goals of the Office of Institutional Effectiveness & Inclusivity is to advance the college's mission to build and maintain a diverse and inclusive community committed to broadened educational opportunities within an atmosphere of respect for others.